Life As a Legal Secretary

 - Coordinating Legal Practice Assistant

-In the United States, there were 194,700 jobs for Legal Secretary in 2016.
+In 2016, there was an estimated number of 194,700 jobs in the United States for Legal Secretary.
 There is little to no growth in job opportunities for Legal Secretary.
-Due to new job openings and attrition, there will be an average of 15,000 job openings in this field each year.
+The BLS estimates 15,000 yearly job openings in this field.

 The states with the most job growth for Legal Secretary are Maryland, Montana, and Utah.
 Watch out if you plan on working in Ohio, Wisconsin, or Mississippi.
 These states have the worst job growth for this type of profession.